Areas of Study:

 For courses in English or through the College of Chinese Language and Culture, no Chinese knowledge is required (though some basic knowledge is recommended).
 For courses taught in Chinese, 180 points or above in HSK Level 5 is required, and certification will be required as part of the application.

-An academic reference is required for a complete application.
-Depending on the program you're applying to at BNU, a second academic reference may need to be submitted if you are accepted to this university, formatted with different requirements.
+Please do not approach your professor for a reference until after you have been accepted by our office.
+Depending on the program you're applying to at BNU, 1 or 2 academic references may need to be submitted if you are accepted to this university, formatted with specific requirements.

 Please note: China restricts access to exchange programs to citizens of other countries.
 Students who plan to travel on a Chinese passport are not eligible for exchange in China.